pgMemento/pgMemento/README.md

 ) p ON (true)
 </pre>

-Since v0.4 pgMemento uses a window function with `FILTER` clauses that were introduced in PostgreSQL 9.4.
-This allows for searching for different keys on same level of the query.
-A filter can only be used in conjunction with an aggregate function.
-Luckily, with `jsonb_agg` PostgreSQL offers a suitable function for the JSONB logs.
-The window is ordered by the ID of the `row_log` table to get the oldest log first.
+Now, pgMemento uses a window query which sorts each column.
+The window is ordered by a boolean expression to get NOT NULL values first and then by the ID of the `row_log` table to get the oldest log first.
-The window frame starts at the current row and has no upper boundary.

 <pre>
 SELECT
-  q.key1 , -- ID
+  q.key1, -- ID
-  q.value1->>0,
+  q.value1,
   q.key2, -- column_B
-  q.value2->>0,
+  q.value2,
   ...
 FROM (
   SELECT DISTINCT ON (a.audit_id, x.audit_id)